On Liberty falls into four broad parts:

 That principle is, that the sole end for which mankind are warranted, individually or collectively, in interfering with the liberty of action of any of their number, is self-protection.
 That the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others. (ch.
 1, par.
 9)

 This is known as the Harm Principle.
 It seems to be quite uncompromising: we are only allowed to limit an individual’s liberty to prevent that person from harming others, period.
 The most natural understanding of “harm” is an action that makes someone worse off than they would have been without the action.
-But there is reason to wonder if this is what Mill has in mind since he lists several cases in which society can force people to do things for the benefit of others as opposed to preventing them from harming others; these are listed on the handout.
+But there is reason to wonder if this is what Mill has in mind since he lists several cases in which society can force people to do things for the benefit of others as opposed to preventing them from harming others.
+Here are some examples of things that Mill thinks the state can force people to do: give evidence in court (ch.
+1, ¶11); contribute to the common defense and other public goods (ch.
+4, ¶3); offer aid (ch.
+1, ¶11); abstain from fixing prices with competing firms (ch.
+4, ¶4); sent their children to school (ch.
+5, ¶12-14).

 The beginning of chapter 4 suggests something different.
 There, Mill defines “harm” as a violation of an individual’s rights.
 If that is what he means, it pushes the question back to what rights we have.
 I think Mill has to choose between two options: